metreeca/metreeca-core/src/docs/references/spec-language.md

 ## Annotations

-Non-validating shapes documenting shape metadata, to be used for purposes such as shape redaction, form building or predictable encoding of RDF files.
+Non-validating shapes documenting shape metadata, to be used for purposes such as shape redaction, form building or predictable data encoding.

 | shape                                                        | value                                                        |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |